 Under the free training for Year 12 graduates initiative, the Queensland Government will cover the full cost of training in a high priority qualification.
 This means eligible participants will not be required to contribute to the cost of their training.

-Visit the Certificate 3 Guarantee page in the training providers section of this site for more detailed information, including the program guidelines.
+Read more about the Certificate 3 Guarantee in the training providers section, including the program guidelines.